 9) Can I opt out of DD?
 To delete DD, please email firstname.lastname@example.org requesting to cancel DD.
 Please include name and last 4 digits of SSN.

-The outage is tentatively scheduled to begin October 24th, and last approximately 22 days.
-BNI will bring in SHP techs (ANSI 18.1 & 3.1), JHP techs, and Decon (RW) techs.
-Ramp-up for the outage will begin October 17.
-Ramp-down should tentatively begin in mid- November.
+The outage is tentatively scheduled to begin October 23th, and last approximately 18 days.
+BHI will bring in SHP techs (ANSI 18.1 & 3.1), JHP techs, and Decon (RW) techs.
+Ramp-up for the outage will begin October 16.
+Ramp-down should tentatively begin in mid-November.

 Prior to the outage, you will work 5-8’s with the possibility of overtime once you are badged and have completed qualifications.
-For those of you reporting on October 17 or later, training days may last up to 12 hours.
-During the outage, we plan to work 2 shifts of up to 7-12’s with the exception of the technicians supporting Maintenance.
+During the outage you will be working 2 shifts 7-12’s with the exception of the technicians supporting Maintenance.

 Transportation Requirements: It's a requirement that each employee have their own transportation to get to and from work.
 If you have any issues regarding transportation, I need to know at least 3 weeks prior to your start date.
 If you show up without adequate transportation, you risk having a scheduling issue that I can't fix.

-Shift preference, requested SDO's, and other scheduling requests: In an attempt to accommodate everyone as best as possible, I need to know about any scheduling needs or requests you might have.
+Shift preferences and other scheduling requests: In an attempt to accommodate everyone as best as possible, I need to know about any scheduling needs or requests you might have.
 If you're traveling with someone and need to be on the same shift or you have other legitimate requests, please inform me at the earliest possible time what your request is and why.
 You can contact me by email at email@example.com.
 I'll make every attempt to honor your request but as you know sometimes it may not be possible.
 Schedules are developed in the weeks prior to the outage and I may not be able to meet your needs if I'm unaware of them until your report date.
 Routine scheduling requests will be considered based on the order they're received.